PhD, University of Western Ontario, 2004

 Professor Hamilton is a Public Historian whose research focuses on historical and contemporary issues surrounding museums and heritage, social memory and commemoration, cultural identity and issues of representation, usually in regards to Aboriginal peoples in Canada.

 I am currently co-writing a biography of Dr Oronhyatekha, one of the first Native doctors in Canada, possibly the first Native individual to establish a museum in Canada, and the Supreme Chief Ranger of the international fraternal insurance company, the Independent Order of Foresters.
 Well known in the nineteenth century, his memory has faded outside of the First Nations community.
 My co-author is Keith Jamieson, the curator of the exhibit Mohawk Ideals, Victorian Values: Oronhyatkeha, MD, shown at the Woodland Cultural Centre and the Royal Ontario Museum.
-Our biography will be published in 2014 from Dundurn Press.
+Our biography will be published by Dundurn Press.

 As a Postdoctoral Fellow at the University of Guelph (2005-08), I began researching the enumeration of First Nations and Métis people in Canada, particularly the links between census-taking, race, and the regulation of Aboriginal communities by the Department of Indian Affairs.
 This SSHRC-funded research is ongoing and forms a part of the 1871 and 1891 Census of Canada projects at the University of Guelph.